15. Self Discipline

 Consistency and tricks of the mind

 One of the worst things that parents can do to their children is to be inconsistent (‘no sweets… ok, have one.’).
 One of the worst things we can do to ourselves is to be inconsistent.
 Consistency simply means not contradicting yourself, which greatly supports self-discipline.
 You may deliberate and negotiate beforehand, but once a decision about what you want or don’t want to do is made, just remember and stick to it in tempting situations.
-Avoid an urge to argue with yourself when in the situation!
+Avoid an urge to argue with yourself when in the thick of the moment!
 Your emotions and desires have a bag of tricks that is hard to beat.

 Our immediate drives use various ways to try to take over and trick us into doing what we don’t want.
 These are some examples: